 Herbs and Mental Health: What Does the Research Say?

-As is evident by research currently being generated (see the CNP Research Category “Herbs and Mental Health”), interest in using herbs to support mental health is increasing.
+As is evident by current research efforts (see Herbs and Mental Health), interest in using herbs to support psychological well-being is increasing.
 Scientists worldwide are beginning to substantiate the efficacy and healing capacities of hundreds of plants, trees, and their constituents — many of which have already been used in diverse healing traditions for thousands of years.

-For instance, Ayurvedic herbs like Ashwagandha (Withania somnifera) are currently being studied to treat neurocognitive disorders because of their proven ability to reduce inflammation, a prominent cause of degenerative disease.
+For instance, Ayurvedic herbs like ashwagandha (Withania somnifera) are currently being studied to treat neurocognitive disorders because of their proven ability to reduce inflammation, a prominent cause of degenerative disease.

 Gupta, M., & Kaur, G. (2018).
 Withania somnifera as a Potential Anxiolytic and Anti-inflammatory Candidate Against Systemic Lipopolysaccharide-Induced Neuroinflammation.
-Neuromolecular medicine, 20(3), 343–362. https://doi.org/10.1007/s12017-018-8497-7
+Neuromolecular Medicine, 20(3), 343–362. https://doi.org/10.1007/s12017-018-8497-7

 Tizabi, Y., Hurley, L. L., Qualls, Z., & Akinfiresoye, L. (2014).
 Relevance of the anti-inflammatory properties of curcumin in neurodegenerative diseases and depression.
 Molecules (Basel, Switzerland), 19(12), 20864–20879. https://doi.org/10.3390/molecules191220864